GeoNode/geonode/docs/src/development/api.md

 response = requests.request("GET", url, headers=headers)
 ```

-### Overwriting a dataset

-Uploading a resource will create by default a new dataset.
-This behaviour can be changed by setting the ``overwrite_existing_layer`` parameter to ``True``.
-In this case the upload procedure will overwrite a resource whose name matches with the new one.

-### Skip existing dataset

-If the parameter ``skip_existing_layers`` is set to true ``True`` the uplad procedure will ignore files whose name matched with already existing resources.

 ### Upload of a metadata file

 A complete metadata file conforming to ISO-19115 can be uploaded for a dataset.